Sagini3/Messy-Warehouse-Data/README.md

-# Messy-Warehouse-Data
-Cleaning messy warehouse data Using Python
+# Cleaning messy warehouse data Using Python
 In this simple project, I die deep into cleaning a given data set for a warehouse which needs cleaning.
 Since cleaning dat is crucial in the data analysis process, I have looked at the data and fixed all the errors I noticed.
 A summary of the activities done in the process is: